THE WORLD'S MOST UNIQUELY PRODUCTIVE PERSONALITY PROFILES.

 With all the thrownness, probably everyone realizes they need to act, think and feel differently because the world is different.
 But different how?
-How do you keep focused and on track?
-Keep growing, changing—becoming?
-How do you develop all-important "staying power," personally and organizationally?
-The authors of this book are the training and consulting world's Indiana Joneses of this new era, this new domain.
-This is their scouting report on how to handle the ever-growing thrownness of the new century and new millennium.
+And how do you keep growing, changing—becoming?
+How do you develop all-important "staying power," personally and organizationally, in the face of constant business chaos, disequilibrium and change?

 Their desire for their reader is to become "more probable" in the face of change.
 More probable than opposing forces, opposing odds, opposing processes of confusion and resistance.
 They believe cutting-edge business players are more effective as "enzymes" (promoting change by fully and strategically participating in it) than "catalysts" (promoting change without bothering to change much themselves).
 The strategies they describe for improving both "the odds of thrownness" and enzymatic leadership abilities stress a Responsible Adventurer's approach: be smart, be bold, be fair.

-The Evergreen forest is their "new science" metaphor for "the edge of chaos," where Responsible Adventurers are most effective.
-Where disequilibrium and stability do their paradoxically innovative dance.
-Where powerful tomorrows are made.
-The 15 "staying power" principles (below) of Evergreen are designed to help the reader safeguard original gains and yet constantly change and revitalize, just like the namesake forest itself.
+The "staying power" principles of Evergreen are designed to help the reader safeguard original gains and yet constantly change and revitalize, just like the namesake forest itself.
 In the Evergreen:

 • If you know your personal purpose ("what you are alive to do"), you make it possible for the future to influence your present.